matter-labs/zksync-era/docs/guides/launch.md

 ## Ecosystem Configuration

-Ecosystem configuration can be found in:
+The ecosystem configurations can be found in the following folders:

 - `/ZkStack.yaml`
 - `/configs` folder